NeoVintageous/NeoVintageous/README.md

 ### Toggle command

-Use the [ToggleNeoVintageous](https://github.com/NeoVintageous/ToggleNeoVintageous) plugin.
-It provides a command to toggle NeoVintageous.
+Use the official [ToggleNeoVintageous](https://github.com/NeoVintageous/ToggleNeoVintageous) plugin which provides a command to toggle NeoVintageous.

+*The plugin has been [submitted](https://github.com/wbond/package_control_channel/pull/6292) to Package Control, but is not available at the time writing.*

 ### The .vintageousrc file